 Thailand is not known to have ever produced or exported cluster munitions.

-Thailand possesses a stockpile of cluster munitions, but said in December 2008 that it does not intend to acquire more cluster munitions.
+Thailand possesses a stockpile of cluster munitions, but in December 2008 announced that it did not intend to acquire more cluster munitions.
+A military official claimed in 2018 that Thailand no longer has cluster munitions in its operational stockpile as they were transferred to a training stockpile years ago, which he said active military units cannot access.

-The United States (US) supplied Thailand with 500 Rockeye and 200 CBU-71 air-dropped cluster bombs at some point between 1970 and 1995.
+Thailand received 500 Rockeye and 200 CBU-71 air-dropped cluster bombs from the United States (US) between 1970 and 1995.
 Thailand also received 2,806 cluster munitions containing 850,268 submunitions from the US after the US War Reserve Stock in Thailand (WRS-THAI) was dissolved by a 2002 agreement.

-Thailand also possesses French-made NR-269 ERFB extended-range 155mm artillery projectiles, each containing 56 M42/M46-type dual-purpose improved conventional munition (DPICM) submunitions.
-Based on the types of submunitions identified in Cambodia after the February 2011 artillery strikes, Thailand also possesses a cluster munition that delivers M85 DPICM submunitions.
+Thailand possesses French-made NR-269 ERFB extended-range 155mm artillery projectiles, each containing 56 M42/M46-type dual-purpose improved conventional munition (DPICM) submunitions.
+Based on the types of submunitions identified in Cambodia after the February 2011 artillery strikes, Thailand also has a cluster munition capable of delivering M85 DPICM submunitions.

 Norwegian People’s Aid (NPA) and other technical experts have provided advice and information on possible options for destroying Thailand’s stockpile of cluster munitions.

-In February 2011, Thai military forces fired cluster munitions during fighting at the Preah Vihear temple on a disputed part of the border, according to the Cambodian Mine Action Center (CMAC), a government entity.
+Thai military forces fired cluster munitions into Cambodia in February 2011, during fighting over a disputed part of the border at the Preah Vihear temple, according to the Cambodian Mine Action Center (CMAC), a government entity.
 Thailand fired ground-delivered cluster munitions into Cambodian territory, including M42/M46 and M85-type DPICM submunitions.

 CMC meeting with Maj.
 Gen. Thongchai Rodyoi, Director, Office of Operations, Royal Thai Army Headquarters, Bangkok, 9 July 2018.